Wellington’s Best Beaches!

 5. Paraparaumu Beach

 The Wellington district of the Kapiti Coast has 40km of unspoiled beaches to enjoy!
 Although there’s something to love about all the beaches on the Kapiti Coast, Paraparaumu Beach has awesome views of Kapiti Island just off the short.
 Plus, it’s close to a bustling town centre to explore!
-For more beaches to check out in Kapiti, see 10 Must-Dos on the Kapiti Coast.
+For more beaches to check out in Kapiti, see the 8 Excellent Things to Do in Paraparaumu.

 Location: 50 minutes drive from Wellington City along State Highway 1.
 Public transport is also available for Paraparaumu.